 Davids Holdings: once again, it was the new broom CEO in action as former Packer finance man Don Bourke took over the running of the company and came up with massive write-downs and a $240 million net loss in 1996-97.

 Fairfax Media: new CEO Brian McCarthy took an axe to the balance sheet with write-downs of $447.4 million announced in February 2009, producing a net loss of $365.3 million.
-However, the claimed net assets of $4.5 billion on the latest balance sheet completely dwarf the market capitalisation of $1.6 billion.
+However, this still left claimed net assets of $4.5 billion which completely dwarfed the market capitalisation for a number of years.

 Lend Lease: new CEO Greg Clarke announced a $715 million loss for 2002-03 after $945 million worth of writedowns in the value of its US, Asian and European real estate businesses.